KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 ---

-## 2. Supernal Domains and Structural Space
+## 2. Supernal Domains (Centropic) and Structural Space

+In Zenetism, Supernal refers strictly to the centropic domains, distinct from the subversal (inverse) domains.

-In the supernal (supra-embodied) domains, it is still appropriate to speak of structural space, but not in the sense of metric or physical extension.
+Accordingly, it is appropriate to speak of structural space in supernal domains, but not in the sense of metric or physical extension.

 Supernal space is not geometric but hypostatic.
-It is the ordered field of structural relations across layers:
+It is the ordered field of centropic structural relations across layers:

 - **Supra-L₀**: Zenon (pre-structural horizon)
 - **L₀**: Aion / Khaon (absolute potential and dispersion)
-- **L₅–L₁ / IL₅–IL₁**: hypostatic traversal
+- **L₅–L₂**: Centropic hypostatic traversal (non-embodied)

 Motion in these domains does not occur "in" space as physical displacement, but along hypostatic gradients within structural space.

+**Note:** The inverse layers (IL₅–IL₂) are not supernal; they are subversal.
+While they also occupy structural space, their orientation is inverted (entropic).
+Embodiment (L₁/IL₁) represents the metric terminus where structural space intersects with physical extension.

 Thus, even beyond embodiment, motion presupposes relational structure without implying material spatiality.